Backing up and Restoring Cisco Unified Communications Manager

 31. Click Save

-32. You can add more translation pattern using different patterns.
+32. You can add more translation patterns using different patterns.

 33. To verify that the translation pattern has been inserted, from the menu select Call Routing > Route Plan Report.

-34. On the Route Plan Report page, click Find button.
+34. On the Route Plan Report page, click the Find button.

 Activity Verification

-You have completed this task when you attain these results:
+You have completed this task when you attain the following results:

-• The backup history contains the actual manual backup with the result “success”.
+• The CUCM backup history contains the actual manual backup with the result “success”.

 CUCM Backup Completed